Is the U.S. B1 or B2 visa easy to get?

-The Tourist Visa Approval Odds Calculator utilizes a proprietary algorithm developed by RapidVisa, using data from our customers and from statistics put out by the NVC.
+To find out just how high your chances of approval are for getting a B1 or B2 visa, take RapidVisa’s Tourist Visa Approval Odds Calculator.
+The Tourist Visa Approval Odds Calculator uses a proprietary algorithm developed by RapidVisa, using data from our customers and from statistics put out by the National Visa Center (NVC).
+The calculator is a helpful tool in knowing what percent of US tourist visas get approved and what is the rejection rate of a B1 visa.
 These numbers are designed for educational purposes only and should not be relied upon for your results.
-Many other factors may play into your approval odds not taken into account by this calculator, including your visa interview.
+Many other factors may play into your approval odds that are not taken into account by this calculator, including your visa interview.

 B1/B2 Tourist Visa Approval Odds Score Calculator